 Mix Furniture Styles

-What most defines the eclectic look is a blend of different styles combined in such a way that they complement each other, instead of clashing.
+What most defines the eclectic look is a blend of different styles that complement each other, instead of clashing.
 Love your Art Deco dresser and your rustic bed?
-Smile when you see your grandma’s heirloom nightstand next to a mid-century modern armchair?
-Proudly display a vintage dressmaker’s form along with your country dresser?
 Then you understand the heart of the eclectic style—it’s fine to fill your bedroom with pieces you love, even if they aren’t traditional matches.
-But be aware – balance and scale are crucial in this style of decorating.
-Your furnishings might not come from the same decade – or even the same century – but they still need to be in the proper scale to the space and to each other.Continue to 3 of 8 below.

 Repurpose or Recycle